tionis/Web_Data_Engineering_Project/docs/dev/api.md

 ### Event Object
 An event object consists of following values (java like types included for understanding of valid values):
  - String name
- - String location (Can be anything, but normally contains city name or coordinates in ISO 6709 format)
+ - String location (Can be any name or coordinates)
  - Date statDate
  - Date creationDate
  - String name